 Ema Ljuba, my Bubbe on my dad’s side, is the matriarch of the Jewish half of my family.
-She lives on Martha’s Vineyard but visited Michigan a couple months ago to meet the newest babies in the family, my son Jacob and my niece Aria.
+She lives on Martha’s Vineyard but fortunately she comes to visit us every couple years and we get to see her when we head to the East Coast.

-Ema Ljuba was in town for no more than 48 hours over 2 months ago and my 3 year old son Asher has been asking for her almost every single day since.
+Recently Ema Ljuba was in town for no more than 48 hours and my boys have been asking for her almost every single day since.
 She has that sort of lasting impact on children, and adults!
 Effervescent, charismatic, joyful and always smiling from ear to ear, Ema Ljuba is the most magical grand mother in the world.

 After weeks and weeks of having to tell Asher that Ema Ljuba wasn’t here, I was finally able to say “Ema Ljuba’s kids are here!” when two of her seven children paid us a visit from Berkeley, California.
 Aunt Sabrina (on the far left next to my mom and Aunt Patsy), aka “Sabi D”, was more than able to fill in some of the void Ema Ljuba had left behind.

 Of course, in our family, that always means cooking together.
 Sabrina’s visit happened to take place over a Friday night so we ended up spending the day together preparing an incredible Shabbat dinner.

 Lucky for me, Sabrina was finally able to teach me how to make my Ema Ljuba’s famous challah bread.
 I have some of the earliest and most wonderful memories celebrating the Sabbath with them as a kid during our frequent visits to Berkeley.

 After blessing the bread, Papa Leo, my grandfather, would rip off pieces of the homemade challah bread and literally throw in across the table to all of the kids in the room.
 To this day, we do not believe in slicing challah.
 We tear it and throw it, just like Papa Leo did.